How to resolve MIB dependencies (load order) with custom MIBs.

 2012-06-11 11:35:21,852 ERROR [Webserver-32 - /uptime/snmp/getMibTree] (Log4jImpl:36) - MIB loaded from reader contains unknown mib imports: ibDHCPServ.

 The sample errors listed above indicate that the ibDCHPOne & ibDHCPServ MIBs failed to load because they were missing some of their imports.

 You may see some warnings in the thirdparty.log file similar to the messages below but these are not cause for concern:

 2012-06-12 14:35:35,699 ERROR [Webserver-23 - /uptime/snmp/getMibTree] (Log4jImpl:36) - Unknown snmp data type: [APPLICATION.

 The corresponding MIB need to be placed in the same directory or loaded beforehand.

-To resolve this issue, open the MIB that failed to load from the <uptime_dir>/mibs/ directory and look at the imports section near the top.
+To resolve the errors (MIB loaded from reader contains unknown mib imports), open the MIB that failed to load from the <uptime_dir>/mibs/ directory and look at the imports section near the top.
 For example, from the ibDHCPOne sample in the error above:

 OBJECT-TYPE, NOTIFICATION-TYPE, MODULE-IDENTITY, enterprises